-- All pages of a recall petition shall be submitted in hard copy for filing no later than 5:00 p.m. on the one hundred and eightieth (180th) calendar day following the date upon which petition was formally adopted by the proposer.
-A petition, or any sheet comprising the petition, that is not timely submitted shall not be accepted for filing.9 - It is the duty of the proposer to ensure that when the petition is received from the Board via email and printed for circulation that the formatting matches the original document, which for recall petitions is 8.5 x 14 inch, double-sided paper. - The Board will not make copies of each petition sheet for you, so if you'd like copies for your own records, make copies or take pictures of each sheet before coming to the office to file. - It is your responsibility to ensure that your petition is complete and contains the minimum number of valid signatures for ballot access before you file it with the Board.
-You can do this by: verifying each signature you collect against the voter list provided for the electoral jurisdiction; checking for any other defects as you collect signatures; and getting more signatures than the minimum requirement to offset errors.
-Recall measures cannot submit more than double the required signature amount.10 - Please schedule an appointment in advance and arrive at the Board ready to file.
+- All pages of an initiative petition shall be submitted in hard copy for filing no later than 5:00 p.m. on the one hundred and eightieth (180th) calendar day following the date upon which the petition was formally adopted by the proposer.
+A petition, or any sheet comprising the petition, that is not timely submitted shall not be accepted for filing.9 - The Board will not make copies of each petition sheet for you, so if you'd like copies for your own records, make copies or take pictures of each sheet before coming to the office to file. - It is your responsibility to ensure that your petition is complete and contains the minimum number of valid signatures for ballot access before you file it with the Board.
+You can do this by: verifying each signature you collect against the voter list provided for the electoral jurisdiction; checking for any other defects as you collect signatures; and getting more signatures than the minimum requirement to offset errors.10 - Please schedule an appointment in advance and arrive at the Board ready to file.
 Petition sheets should be complete, in numerical order, and correctly assembled.
-For example, if you collect signatures and end up using 500 sheets, you would label the sheets in the top left-hand corner as follows: 1 of 500, 2 of 500, 3 of 500, and so on.
+For example, if you collect signatures and end up using 4,000 sheets, you would label the sheets in the top left-hand corner as follows: 1 of 4,000, 2 of 4,000, 3 of 4,000, and so on.
 If a petition sheet has no signatures on it, do not include it in the count. - Before filing, make sure that each signer's address matches the address listed for that voter in the Board's records.
-If a signer's address on the petition is not the same as their address in the Board's records, the voter can complete and submit a change of address to the Board on or before the date that the petition is filed. - Make sure the circulator's affidavit on each petition sheet is completed correctly and signed: - All the required fields should be filled out; - The circulation date range should not fall out of range of the registered voters who sign the petition sheets; - Only one circulator signature should be affixed to a single petition sheet; and - The circulator's signature and date should not pre-date those of the registered voters who sign the petition sheets.
+If a signer's address on the petition is not the same as their address in the Board's records, the voter can complete and submit a change of address to the Board on or before the date that the petition is filed.11 - Make sure the circulator's affidavit on each petition sheet is completed correctly and signed: - All the required fields should be filled out; - The circulation date range should not fall out of range of the registered voters who sign the petition sheets; - Only one circulator signature should be affixed to a single petition sheet; and - The circulator's signature and date should not pre-date those of the registered voters who sign the petition sheets.